The Ghost of Christmas Past

 I have many fond childhood memories of excitedly waiting for Christmas Day in the hope of receiving the latest computer hardware or game.
 Of course, back in my day, all I wanted was an Amiga (I finally got one when I was 9).

 I was distinctly unimpressed by it at the time.
 The games came on cassette and each one took about 15 minutes to load.
-Then, once finally loaded, you only had to issue a single key stroke at some inopportune moment to bring the whole system crashing down.
+Even once finally loaded, you only had to issue a single key stroke at some inopportune moment to bring the whole system crashing down.

 The Ghost of Christmas Yet to Come

-But I didn’t just play games; the Amiga taught me how computers worked.
+And in all fairness, I didn’t just play games; the Amiga taught me how computers worked.
 It made me think about how humans interacted with machines, and through the burden of necessity, it taught me how to identify problems and fix them.

 Most importantly for me, it laid the foundations for an enjoyable and exciting career in web design.
 It also paved the way for my fascination with how everything in this world works, and what we can do to make things work better.